Metalsmithing Techniques, Tips, and Tutorials: Introduction to Broom Casting

 - Beth recommends doing broom casting outside, preferably on concrete.
 “It’s possible to miss the broom or bucket occasionally,” she says, “so stand back and watch out for spraying bits of hot metal.”

 - Remember to douse the broom after each pour to keep it from burning up too quickly as well as to keep you from getting burned when you pick through it to find your cast-metal pieces.

 - As Brad says in his tutorial, broom casting is a metalsmithing technique best done outdoors, “because wet straw is very ‘aromatic’ when burned!”

 - Beth’s final words of wisdom for beginning broom casters: “Wear goggles to protect your eyes.
 And wear shoes!”

-Master five types of casting as well as wax carving–a technique that allows you to create and then cast jewelry-making components exactly as you want them–with our Casting for Jewelry Makers Collection.
-It includes two top-notch instructional videos on casting and wax carving, as well as crucibles to help you with melting metal for casting and a bonus issue of Lapidary Journal Jewelry Artist magazine that features a lost wax casting ring project tutorial–all at a very special price!
+Master five types of casting as well as wax carving–a technique that allows you to create and then cast jewelry-making components exactly as you want them–with Quick Casting for Jewelry Makers, a top-notch instructional video.

 Do you broom cast?
 What metals do you use?
 I’d love to hear more about your broom-casting experiences in the comments below.
 And you can learn more about many types of casting in this guest blog by Noël Yovovich or in her metal casting video tutorial.